CartoDB/raster-loader/CONTRIBUTING.md

 ### Tests and linting

-Before submitting a pull request, you need to make sure your upates pass tests and linting.
+Before submitting a pull request, you need to make sure your updates pass tests and linting.

 #### Running Linting